-This animation will undoubtedly grab your attention.
+This animation will undoubtedly grab the attention of subscribers.
 It delivers the brand’s message and looks awesome.

 Of course, creating an illustration like this requires a great deal of practice and expertise with image editing software.
 Thankfully, you can easily find freelancers on Fiverr or Upwork who will do the job for you on a budget.

-The more frames and colors you have, the larger your file will be and the slower it will load in email clients, especially when viewed on mobile.
+The more frames and colors you add to the animation, the larger your file will be, the slower it will load in email clients, especially when viewed on mobile.

 Which email clients support animated GIFs

-HTML email had some limitations in several Outlook versions one being that animated GIF images were shown as static images.
+HTML email had some limitations in several Outlook versions.
+One being that animated GIF images are shown as static images.